per1234/ino-troubleshooting/burn-bootloader.md

 description: Troubleshooting problems with burning the bootloader to your Arduino board
 ---

+Note: Only the Arduino IDE has **Burn Bootloader** functionality.
+It is not possible to do this via [Arduino Web Editor](https://create.arduino.cc/editor) or [arduino-cli](https://github.com/arduino/arduino-cli).

 ---
 ### General troubleshooting advice
 ---

 <a id="burn-bootloader"></a>
-#### How do I burn the bootloader?
+#### How do I burn the bootloader to my AVR board?
-Only the Arduino IDE has **Burn Bootloader** functionality.
-It is not possible to do this via [Arduino Web Editor](https://create.arduino.cc/editor) or [arduino-cli](https://github.com/arduino/arduino-cli).

-The following instructions only apply to AVR architecture targets.
+The following instructions are for targets that use the AVR architecture (e.g., Uno, Nano, Leonardo, Mega).

 You will need an ISP programmer.
 If you don't have a programmer, you can use a spare Arduino board as an "Arduino as ISP" programmer.
 Although the "Arduino as ISP" only works for programming targets of the AVR architecture, you can use boards of any architecture as an "Arduino as ISP" programmer.

 Instructions:
 1. Make the following connections between the Arduino board you will be using as the programmer and the target.
 Refer to the "Connections" table on the [SPI library reference page](https://www.arduino.cc/en/Reference/SPI) to determine the pins:

     Programmer | Target